iamjkvalgij/iamjkvalgij/README.md

-# 25-year´s old´s, young, hobbyist enterpreur and artist, based in Porvoo, Finland.
+# Young enterpreur and artist, from Porvoo Finland.
+(EN)